 We hope that your passion for choral music will continue ever so fervently."

 Great concert by great musicians!
 It was an epic journey through Germany, surrounded by fantastic and beautiful people.
 Thank you so much!
 I'll be back soon!

-"Golden Day" Wins 1st Prize at the Walter Hussey International Composition Competition and Reading Phoenix Choir wins Reading Cultural Awards with its performance
+"Golden Day" Wins 1st Prize at the Walter Hussey International Composition Competition and Reading Phoenix Choir wins Reading Cultural Awards with its performance in the UK

 "The world premiere performance of Gerson Batista’s Golden Day given by Reading Phoenix Choir at the Reading Concert Hall as part of their annual concert was awarded Performance of the Year at the recent Reading Cultural Awards."

 Walter Hussey Composition Competition organiser Howard Jenner and Reading Phoenix Choir chair Chris Riley were there to collect the award from the representative of the award’s sponsor Berkeley, the home developers.